sdshorin/snake-sssembly-RISCV/README.md

 ## 1. Introduction

-In this project, we present a simple yet entertaining Snake game implemented using RISC-V Assembly language, running on a simulated processor with a memory-mapped I/O system.
+In this project, I present a simple yet entertaining Snake game implemented using RISC-V Assembly language, running on a simulated processor with a memory-mapped I/O system.
 It leverages timer and keyboard interrupts to handle user inputs and control game updates efficiently.
 The project features a modular structure, utilizing separate files for managing game logic, data structures, and utility functions, resulting in a clean and maintainable codebase.

 ## 2. Project Structure